 What are Corydalis ambigua, Corydalis fumariifolia, and Corydalis ambigua?

-Purple Corydalis (Purple Corydalis) Corydalis incisa This perennial herb is distributed in Hokkaido, Honshu, Shikoku, Kyushu, and the Ryukyu Islands in Japan, as well as in China, and grows in forests, on the edges of fields, and along roadsides (Kanagawa Prefecture Flora Survey Association, 2018).
+Corydalis incisa, also known as purple corydalis, is a perennial herb distributed in Hokkaido, Honshu, Shikoku, Kyushu, and the Ryukyu Islands in Japan, as well as in China, growing in forests, on the edges of fields, and along roadsides (Kanagawa Prefecture Flora Survey Association, 2018).

-Jirobo Engosaku (Corydalis ambigua) Corydalis decumbens This perennial herb is distributed in Honshu (west of the Kanto and Chubu regions), Shikoku, and Kyushu in Japan; as well as in China and Taiwan, and grows in grasslands, forest edges, and between stone walls.
+Corydalis decumbens, also known as Jirobo Engosaku, is a perennial herb distributed in Honshu (west of the Kanto and Chubu regions), Shikoku, and Kyushu in Japan; as well as in China and Taiwan, growing in grasslands, forest edges, and between stone walls.

-Corydalis ambigua (Japanese Corydalis) Corydalis lineariloba var. lineariloba This perennial herb is distributed in Honshu and Kyushu in Japan, as well as in Korea, China, Amur, and Ussuri, and grows in mixed forests and forest edges.
+Corydalis lineariloba var. lineariloba, also known as mountain sedge, is a perennial herb distributed in Honshu and Kyushu in Japan, as well as in Korea, China, Amur, and Ussuri, growing in mixed forests and forest edges.

-Both belong to the genus Corydalis in the poppy family, and what's interesting is that in the spring (April to June) when they bloom in the forest, their purple to bluish-purple flowers bloom in a spiral pattern facing in all directions.
-The Japanese name Murasaki-keman comes from the fact that the flowers face diagonally upwards or downwards, resembling Buddhist implements.Hana wigIt is said that the name originates from (decorative ornaments hung in transoms and other places in temples), but the flowers of the Corydalis genus themselves do not resemble keman very much, and are closely related to Dicentra peregrina, which belongs to the same poppy family.
-Lamprocapnos spectabilis It might be better to think of it as a name derived from something else.
-Here, there are actually flowers hanging down.
+Both belong to the genus Corydalis in the poppy family, and what's interesting is that when they bloom in the spring (April to June) in the forest, their purple to bluish-purple flowers bloom in a spiral pattern facing in all directions.
+The Japanese name Murasaki-keman is said to come from the fact that the flowers face diagonally upwards or downwards, resembling the Buddhist ornament Keman (a decorative ornament hung in transoms, etc., in temples).
+However, the flowers of the Corydalis genus themselves do not resemble Keman very much, so it might be better to think that the name is derived from Lamprocapnos spectabilis, a close relative in the same poppy family.
+In this case, the flowers actually hang down.

 The flower has four petals, but the two outer petals and the two inner petals have different shapes.
 The upper of the outer petals has a unique structure in which the back is pouch-shaped and protrudes, which gives it a very different appearance from other poppy flowers (Hayashi et al., 2013).
 The two inner petals are fused at the tips.
 This flower structure is the same in all three species and they are quite similar.